andrejbauer/mathematics-and-computation/_posts/2008-09-16-remote-backup-with-secure-shell-and-rsync.md

   * use rsync to update the copy with the original on machine A,
   * delete some of the old backups if there are too many.

 This idea is fine, except that each backup takes up as much space as the original.
 Although disk space is very cheap, we would quickly run out of space on machine B. Even more annoying would be the time needed to make a copy of the backup (if you do not believe me, try copying 30GB of data spread accross ten thousand files from one directory to another on the same disk).
 A little bit of Unix filesystem magic helps solve the problem.
 Instead of physically copying the latest backup, we copy just the directory structure and [hard link](http://http://en.wikipedia.org/wiki/Hard_link) the files (read the [Wikipedia article on hard links](http://http://en.wikipedia.org/wiki/Hard_link) if you have never heard of them).
 The [GNU cp command](http://www.gnu.org/software/coreutils/manual/html_node/cp-invocation.html) with the `--link` argument does this very efficiently.
 This way the latest backup and its copy share all the data.
-When we run rsync on the copy, it &#8220;unshares&#8221; only those files that have changed.
-That&#8217;s it.
+When we run rsync on the copy, it “unshares” only those files that have changed.
+That's it.

 The net result is a series of backups which share common data.
 Additionally, if we delete any of the backups, the others remain intact (even though they share data).
 When the last backup holding a reference to a particular file is deleted, the Unix filesystem removes the data for that file from disk.
 We have incremental backups where each snapshot behaves exactly like the original.